Posts

 Image

 This is from Carl Rogers' Book On Becoming A Person .
-Some, but not all, have also become significant to me, who as a person, wants to understand better why we as behave as we do.
+Some, but not those on experience, have also become significant to me, who as a person, wants to understand better why we as behave as we do.
 There, in very brief outline, are some of the externals of my professional life.
 But I would like to take you inside, to tell you some of the things I have learned from the thousands of hours I have spent working intimately with individuals in personal distress.
 I would like to make it very plain that these are learnings which have significance for me.
 I do not know whether they would hold true for you.
 I have no desire to present them as a guide for anyone else.
 Yet I have found that when another person has been willing to tell me something of his inner directions this has been of value to me, if only in sharpening my realization that my directions are different.
 So it is in that spirit that I offer the learnings which follow.
-In each case I believe they became a part of my actions and inner convictions...
+In each case I believe they became a part of my actions and i...

 Our Friends During a Pandemic